llaniewski/my.prompt/README.md

 ![Notification](https://raw.githubusercontent.com/llaniewski/my.prompt/pictures/kom1.gif)

+### Exceptions:
+There is not apparent way for the console to know **why** a command took a lot of time.
+Maybe it was an text editor!

+That is why in the `long.command.bash` file exceptions have to be added manually.
+If somebody have a better idea - please pull request.

 ## Usage in scripts
 The `pushbullet.bash` file can be also usefull in scripts (for instance PBS or SLURM batch works).
 You can use it like this:
 ```bash